-Produced a lease rate 18% below competing properties across the four-state study area.
+Colliers produced a lease rate for Wolverine 18% below competing properties across the four-state study area.

-Occupancy costs were cut by more than $3.5 million over the ten-year lease term, and the annual rental escalation rate was 40% below market.
+Through negotiations, occupancy costs were cut by more than $3.5 million over the ten-year lease term, and the annual rental escalation rate was 40% below the market.

 Wolverine can expand the building with a free option on its own timeline, reducing risk and minimizing relocation costs.